-Brooklyn Bedding has decent edge support, but we did feel it collapse a bit while lying near the edge.
+Brooklyn Bedding has decent edge support, but I did feel it collapse a bit while lying near the edge.

 New mattresses often emit a slight chemical smell right out of the box.
 We call this “off-gassing,” and it was noticeable in both the Brooklyn Bedding and DreamCloud mattresses.
-After 48 hours, however, the smell completely faded.
+After 48 hours, however, the smell completely faded away.

-We didn’t notice any noise when testing the Brooklyn Bedding and DreamCloud mattresses.
-It’s possible the innerspring coils could create sound after years of use, but we do not anticipate this being a big issue.
+I didn’t notice any noise when testing the Brooklyn Bedding and DreamCloud mattresses.
+It’s possible the innerspring coils could create sound after years of use, but I do not anticipate this being a big issue.

 Couples looking for a good mattress for sex will want something that’s easy to move around on.
 Both the Brooklyn Bedding and the DreamCloud have a bouncy coil system, so they should be good options for getting intimate.

 Before buying a new mattress, it’s always a smart idea to read the fine print.
 Check out the policies for Brooklyn Bedding and DreamCloud below.